-- Hit up the Guerneville Bank Club for some creative and homemade pies or ice cream.
+- Hit up the Guerneville Bank Club for some delicious ice cream.
 Take a family photo in the Bank Vault and celebrate being on vacation with some sweets.
 There’s a Safeway just down the street if you need to stock up for your trip, and the taco truck in the Safeway parking lot is another great option for a delicious and easy dinner!

 - Take a neighborhood walk to stretch your legs and get a lay of the land.

 Day 2: Enjoy a day on the coast.

 - Continue about 15 minutes south to North Salmon Creek Beach.
 This is a great beach for kids with a wide sandy beach that marks the point where Salmon Creek meets the Pacific Ocean.
 The beach has a shallow lagoon that is a safe way for young children to splash around.

 - A bit further south is the seaside town of Bodega Bay, famous as a filming location for Alfred Hitchcock’s “The Birds.”
 Enjoy delicious seafood at the Spud Point Crab Company before heading back home to rest and relax.